QuKunLab/SSc-ATAC-seq/README.md

 ## 2. Installation

-Users need to copy the scripts to the same path as the "SourceData" folders.
+Users need to copy the scripts to the same path as the "SourceData" folder.

 ## 3. Analysis